earthly/website/website/index.md

 fullTitle: Earthly Lunar - Monitoring for Your SDLC
 description: Earthly enables platform engineers to manage diverse developer infrastructure at scale
 layout: default
-banner: We interviewed 100 engineering teams.
-Read our <a href="https://earthly.dev/blog/lunar-launch"><b>launch article</b></a> to see what we learned.
+banner: <b>We interviewed 100 engineering teams.</b> Read our <a href="https://earthly.dev/blog/lunar-launch">launch article</a> to see what we learned.
 ---

 <link rel="stylesheet" href="/assets/css/home.css">